-Course: Principles of Insurance Management [25055]
+Course: Principles of Insurance Management [2550055]

+ECTS Credits

-ECTS Credits 4 Hours per week Summer term Instruction language de
+4 Hours per week Term Instruction language

+Summer term de

 The assessment consists of oral presentations (incl. papers) within the lecture (according to Section 4 (2), 3 of the examination regulation) and a final oral exam (according to Section 4 (2), 2 of the examination regulation).